tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 Wew, that's a lot of components to digest.
 There are at least a hundred throughout.
 Many of them are spawned out of iteration.
 The rest are deeply nested.

-**It helps tremendously to just take a moment to calm down and embrace the confusion.** It's good to recognize that any issues won't (or can't) be solved right away.
+**It helps tremendously to just take a moment to calm down and embrace the confusion.** It's good to recognize that most issues won't (or can't) be solved right away.
 You might spend hours, or even days, understanding how all the plumbing in a project fits together, how data flows, and where the edges of the current build drop off.
 It's like a surgery case.
 The doctors are going to pore over an MRI to understand what's going on under the hood before they start scooping stuff out willy-nilly.

 So let's do that initial legwork in familiarity.
 Let's take a look at the repo up on github to see what kind of branches we're working with, to make sure we're on base before we start diving in: